bevyengine/bevy/release-content/migration-guides/gltf-coordinate-conversion.md

     .run();
 ```

-You can also choose the option per-asset through `GltfLoaderSettings`.
-This will
+If you want finer control, you can choose the option per-glTF with
-override the settings in `GltfPlugin`.
+`GltfLoaderSettings`.

 ```rust
 let handle = asset_server.load_with_settings(